pagopa/gitops/azure-devops/README.md

 ### Apply changes

-to apply changes or create new groups follow the standard terraform lifecycle once the code in this repository has been changed:
+To apply changes follow the standard terraform lifecycle once the code in this repository has been changed:

 ```sh
 az account set --subscription PROD-IO